rmello4d/TheSustainableDeveloper/brain_control.md

 Nothing escapes.

 Our brain registers everything we touch, listen, see, taste, smell, eat.
-Even when you sleep your brain is active.
+Even at deep sleep your brain is active.

-On top of that, the brain regulates important activities in our body, from hormones delivery to blood circulation.
+On top of that, the brain also regulates important activities in our body, from hormones delivery to blood circulation.

 Bottom line: the brain is a vital organ and nature was smart enough to take the control off our hands.

 Do we control our heart ?
 Our liver ?
 No, and that is a good thing.
 Vital organs are self regulated and independent of our control.
-The brain falls in that category.

 The brain is not our puppet.
 It is an organ too complex, powerful and designed to go beyond our control.